awsdocs/amazon-rds-user-guide/doc_source/USER_MySQL.Replication.ReadReplicas.md

 **To configure delayed replication during Read Replica creation**

-1. Using a MySQL client, connect to the MySQL DB instance that will be the source for Read Replicas as the master user\.
+1. Using a MySQL client, connect to the MySQL DB instance to be the source for Read Replicas as the master user\.

 1. Run the [mysql\.rds\_set\_configuration](mysql_rds_set_configuration.md) stored procedure with the `target delay` parameter\.

-   For example, run the following stored procedure to specify that replication is delayed by at least one hour \(3600 seconds\) for any Read Replica created from the current DB instance\.
+   For example, run the following stored procedure to specify that replication is delayed by at least one hour \(3,600 seconds\) for any Read Replica created from the current DB instance\.

    ```
    call mysql.rds_set_configuration('target delay', 3600);